Svetitskhoveli Cathedral

 The Svetitskhoveli Cathedral (Note: სვეტიცხოვლის საკათედრო ტაძარი, /ka/; lit.
-'Cathedral of the Living Pillar') is an Orthodox Christian cathedral located in the historic town of Mtskheta, Georgia, to the northwest of the Georgian capital Tbilisi.
+'Cathedral of the Living Pillar') is an Orthodox Christian cathedral located in the historic town of Mtskheta, Georgia, northwest of the Georgian capital Tbilisi.
 A masterpiece of the Early and High Middle Ages, Svetitskhoveli is recognized by UNESCO as a World Heritage Site.
-It is currently the second largest church building in Georgia, after the Holy Trinity Cathedral.
+It is currently the second-largest church building in Georgia, after the Holy Trinity Cathedral.

 Known as the burial site of the claimed Christ's mantle, Svetitskhoveli has long been one of the principal Georgian Orthodox churches and is among the most venerated places of worship in the region.
 Throughout the centuries, the cathedral served as the burial place for kings.
 The present cross-in-square structure was completed between 1010 and 1029 by the medieval Georgian architect Arsukisdze, although the site itself dates back to the early fourth century.
-The exterior archature of the cathedral is a well-preserved example of typical decorations of the 11th century.
+The exterior archature of the cathedral is a well-preserved example of typical 11th-century decoration.

-Svetitskhoveli is considered an endangered cultural landmark; it has survived a variety of adversities, and many of its priceless frescoes have been lost due to being whitewashed by the Russian Imperial authorities.
+Svetitskhoveli is considered an endangered cultural landmark; it has survived various adversities, and many of its priceless frescoes were lost due to being whitewashed by the Russian Imperial authorities.
 It is considered one of the four Great Cathedrals of the Georgian Orthodox world.